pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/_index.md

 {{< get-started-note >}}

 Pulumi is a multi-language infrastructure as code tool.
-Each language is as capable as the other and supports the entire surface area of [all of the clouds available in Pulumi](
+Each language is as capable as the other and supports the entire surface area of all of the clouds available in [Pulumi Registry](
 {{< relref "/registry" >}}).

 The following language runtimes are currently supported by Pulumi.
 Select one to learn more: